 Renewables such as wind and solar now account for the majority share of new electricity generation capacity being built globally.
-Though still dwarfed in the generating fleet by more traditional generation options such as coal, gas, and nuclear power, intermittent resources have risen dramatically, first aided by supportive policies, technology advances, and consumer preferences but now driven more by economics.
+Though still dwarfed in the generating fleet by more traditional generation options such as coal, gas, and nuclear power, intermittent resources have risen dramatically, first aided by supportive policies, technology advances, and consumer preferences but now driven more by economics.1 This has resulted in a growth of the contribution of renewable generation in the United States.
+As of year-end 2017, approximately 17 percent of electricity in the United States was generated by renewables (including hydropower).
+Through March 2018, renewables accounted for about 21 percent of all electric generating capacity.2 The European Union is even farther ahead of the United States: in 2017, approximately 30 percent of the EU’s electricity was generated by renewable energy sources.3

 The rise of renewables is expected to continue, at least for the next few years.
-Policy makers in the European Union have set high and aspirational decarbonization goals: by 2030, cut greenhouse-gas emissions by 40 percent compared to a 1990 baseline.
+Policy makers in the European Union have set high and aspirational decarbonization goals: by 2030, cut greenhouse-gas emissions by 40 percent compared to a 1990 baseline.4 Germany’s coalition government agreement5 set a new 65 percent target for renewable penetration by 2030.
+France is aiming for a 40 percent share of renewables in electricity production.6

 Other drivers abound.
 On both sides of the Atlantic, some customers—ranging from Fortune 500 companies to individual homeowners—are scrutinizing their electricity options with an eye to lowering their carbon footprints and greening their supply chains.
 A growing pool of investment capital is backing “clean” or “green” electricity options.
 This is partly a play toward diversification, but renewable generation also represents many of the characteristics of the stable returns pension funds and other institutional capital seek.
 Their long horizon and low cost of capital is part of the overall reduction in the final cost to consumers seen in recent responses to requests for proposals for electric generation.